Lahorde/arduino-EventManager/README.rst

 ====================
-Arduino EventManager
+CPP EventManager
 ====================

-Using an event-driven design is a common way to code Arduino projects that interact with the environment around them.  **EventManager** is a single C++ class that provides an event handling system for Arduino.
+Using an event-driven design is a common way to code projects that interact with the environment around them.  **EventManager** is a single C++ class that provides an event handling system.
 With **EventManager** you can register functions that "listen" for particular events and when things happen you can "post" events to **EventManager**.
-You then use the loop() function to regularly tell **EventManager** to process  events and the appropriate listeners will be called.
+You then use a loop() function to regularly tell **EventManager** to process  events and the appropriate listeners will be called.